 The joint needs to be put back by a trained health professional.
 The main chewing muscles (masseter muscles) are very strong.
 Once the jaw has dislocated they may be in spasm, so muscle relaxants are sometimes used.
 If the reduction proves difficult or there are other injuries, an anaesthetic may be needed.

-You will need to follow a soft diet as you recover from a dislocated or broken jaw, avoiding foods that are crunchy or particularly chewy.
+A soft diet needs to be followed when recovering from a dislocated or broken jaw, avoiding foods that are crunchy or very chewy.

 Wrist dislocation means dislocation of any of the eight small bones which make up the wrist.
 It is usually caused by a fall on to the wrist or the outstretched arm.
 Symptoms include pain and obvious distortion of the wrist.

 There are a number of ways in which the eight wrist bones can dislocate and the lunate bone is usually involved.

 Dislocation of wrist bones generally involves severe ligament damage and needs treating by a specialist hand surgeon to avoid permanent damage to the wrist.
 Once the wrist has been put back and the ligaments repaired, a plaster cast is generally necessary to keep everything still whilst it heals.

 Important nerves and arteries run through the wrist and if numbness and tingling develops in the fingers when the wrist is dislocated then this is a medical emergency, as it suggests these structures are trapped or damaged.

 Dislocation of the ankle joint is a rare injury on its own but can happen in motor vehicle accidents and sports injuries.
 It is more common when there is an ankle fracture at the same time, as that can make the ankle joint unstable.